rcashie/fb-web-deploy/README.md

 2. Place the Cloudflare SSL certificate in the [haproxy](./containers/haproxy) directory as `ssl-cert.pem`.

-3. Edit the [deploy-to-prod.sh](./containers/deploy-to-prod.sh) bash script and update the target variable to the latest release tag of the [fb-web](https://github.com/rcashie/fb-web) project in Github.
+3. Update the [PROD](./containers/PROD) file with the [git tag](https://github.com/rcashie/fb-web/tags) you would like to build and deploy.
 Make sure to check in this change after deploying.

 4. From the [containers](./containers) directory run the [deploy-to-prod](./containers/deploy-to-prod.sh) bash script.
 You must specify at least one stack to deploy.
 To deploy the `app` stack the `couchbase` stack must already be running and configured (see step 5):
     ```sh
     ./deploy-to-prod.sh [--app] [--couchbase]
     ```

-5. To configure a new or update an existing couchbase container use the [setup_docker.sh](https://github.com/rcashie/fb-web/blob/master/couchbase/setup_docker.sh) bash script from the main fb-web repo:
+5. To configure a new or update an existing couchbase instance use the [setup_docker.sh](https://github.com/rcashie/fb-web/blob/master/couchbase/setup_docker.sh) bash script from the main fb-web repo:
     ```sh
     eval $(docker-machine env swarm-node-couchbase-x)
     ./setup_docker.sh --container <container id/name> --user <username> --password <password> --create-fts-indices --create-bkt-indices